 Surprise — what’s next for the stock market doesn’t really matter!

-As the volatility keeps investors on their toes, I have some advice for panicky investors worried about a market that seems to have suddenly reversed from all-time highs of just weeks ago.
+As the volatility keeps investors on their toes, I have some advice for panicky investors worried about a market that seems to have suddenly reversed from the all-time highs recent weeks.

 Here’s a reality check: We’ve been on an epic bull market tear since the lows of the recession in 2009.
 That’s nearly a decade of gains for the stock market!
 Things are bound to get a little hairy from time to time and that’s actually a good thing for most investors.

 Right now, we’re in a situation that has people wondering if the the past couple of ugly days are a sign of more bad things to come.
 And they wonder if they should sell before it all comes crashing down.